 This sounds like two competing flavors, but they work together so well.
 The chile butter cuts through the richness of the fish.
 The bread adds texture, and an easy bite to balance with your glass of wine while you mingle at cocktail hour.

 With all the deliciously savory items on your wedding menu, it's nice to include a sweet dish or two.
 These caramelized plantains aren't super sugary, but will almost be like eating your dessert before dinner.

 Red Snapper, Shrimp, and Watermelon Ceviche

-This raw dish gets a kick of spice from thinly slice jalapeños and brightness from orange and lime juices.
+This raw dish gets a kick of spice from thinly sliced jalapeños and brightness from orange and lime juices.
 With the inclusion of watermelon, it's a bonafide summer dish.
-Find the full recipe here.

 Grilled Garlic-and-Black-Pepper Shrimp

 This might be the best sweet-smoky combo yet.
 The ripe figs are caramelized and topped with thick-cut bacon.
-Juice from the figs is finished with a touch of sherry vinegar to create a syrup to pour over top, followed by a sprinkling of crushed red pepper.
+Juice from the figs is finished with a touch of sherry vinegar to create a syrup to pour over the top, followed by a sprinkling of crushed red pepper.
 Two bites and you'll be back for more.
-Find the full recipe here.

 Argentinian Beef Empanadas

 A couple of nuances in this recipe give these empanadas distinct flavor and texture.
 First, green olives and raisins are added to the filling for a balance of briny and sweet.
 Then, once everything's wrapped in puff pastry, the empanadas are baked instead of fried.
 The edges are crispy and the rest is deliciously flaky.